z-open/zerv-sync/README.md

 #### forceNotify: {boolean}
 This is used to force all publications to recompute their custom filter for each active subscription.

+This is only taken in consideration by notifyUpdate.

-In the example below, the function isUserAllowedToReview is based on external value (maybe a dynamic configuration) Forcing the notification will lead for the filter to reapply on the objects notified.
+In the example below, the function isUserAllowedToReview is based on external value (maybe a dynamic configuration).
+Forcing the notification will lead for the filter to reapply on the objects notified.
-This could lead to the object removed or added to the subscription based on the new value returned by isUserAllowedToReview.
+This could lead to objects being removed or added to the subscription based on the new value returned by isUserAllowedToReview.
+As per optimization, the subscription would only receive commands to add or remove some particular objects thru the network.

 ex: